Home Depot Q2 2021 Earnings Call Transcript

 Laura Champine

 Thanks for taking my question.
-I just wanted to get some context around the commentary that you should be able to lap the difficult comparisons given the strong macro drivers in home prices and comparing that to the outcome in Q2 of transactions that were down, is the thought there that the transactions were down largely because of lumber inflation and another sort of one-time issues in the transaction should tick back up as we move through the rest of this year and next?
+I just wanted to get some context around the commentary that you should be able to lap the difficult comparisons given the strong macro drivers and home prices and comparing that to the outcome in Q2 of transactions that were down.
+Is the thought there that the transactions were down largely because of lumber inflation and other sort of one-time issues, and that transactions should tick back up as we move through the rest of this year and next?

 Craig Menear

 Laura, first comment would be, we didn't really provide any outlook going forward.
 We don't believe we can take past performance and project that forward due to the uncertainty in the environment that exists today.
-As it relates to the transactions, I mean huge transactions last year as a result of PPE.
-Ted, I don't know if you want to comment?
+As it relates to the transactions, huge transactions last year as a result of PPE.
+Ted, I don't know if you want to comment.

 Ted Decker